dwhieb/dissertation/README.md

 1. A screen with various settings will appear.
 Select the following:

     - **Input Directory:** Select the folder containing the data you wish to tokenize.
     - **Output Directory:** Select the location where you would like the new version of the corpus to be generated.
+Make sure this folder is **different** from the input directory.
     - **Input Format:** Select _GrAF_.
     - **Encoding (Text):** Select _UTF-8_.
     - **Copy Directory Structure:** Check this box.
 (However, leaving it uncheck should not affect the scripts in this project.)